etrangere/effectiveMobileTest/README.md

   - Add an executor to a specific task within a user task holder.

 * POST `/api/v1/user/{userTaskHolder_id}/create_task`
   - Create a new task within a user task holder.
+Remove "string" from the "tasks":["string"] leaving it as "tasks": [] in the JSON Swagger.
+Fill in the remaining task fields.

 * POST `/api/v1/user/update_task_status/{task_id}/{status_code}`
   - Update the status of a specific task.